eavonius/powerdelivery/getting-started.markdown

 {% highlight powershell %}
 param($target, $config)
 @{
-  Build = "localhost";
+  Build = @{
+    Nodes = "localhost"
+  };
+  Database = @{
-  Database = "x.x.x.4", "x.x.x.5";
+    Nodes = "x.x.x.4", "x.x.x.5"
+  };
+  Website = @{
-  Website = "x.x.x.6", "x.x.x.7", "x.x.x.8", "x.x.x.9"
+    Nodes = "x.x.x.6", "x.x.x.7", "x.x.x.8", "x.x.x.9"
   }
+}
 {% endhighlight %}
     <div class="filename">MyAppDelivery\Environments\Production.ps1</div>
   </div>
 </div>

 Notice each script file is named after the environment.
-Also, the IP addresses can instead be computer names if resolvable through DNS or NetBIOS.
+Each set of nodes has a name (Build, Database, and Website in this case) and a set of nodes separated by commas.
+The IP addresses can instead be computer names if resolvable through DNS or NetBIOS.
 We've set the *Build* group of nodes to always specify localhost.
 This ensures that any actions performed on this set of nodes are run on the developer's computer (or the build server) and not a test or production node.

 This example assumes the nodes are already running.
-If you need to provision nodes on the fly (for A/B deployments) see the [environments](environments.html) topic.
+If you need to provision nodes on the fly (for A/B deployments) see [provisioning nodes at deploy time](environments.html#provisioning_nodes_at_deploy_time).
 This is what the [$target](reference.html#target_parameter) and [$config](reference.html#config_parameter) parameters are for - you can ignore them for now.

 <a name="roles"></a>